IBM/kar/sdk-java/README.md

 # Using the non-reactive Open Liberty based KAR SDK

-Note: the KAR SDK and example code have been tested using MicroProfile 3.3 and the Open Liberty Plugin 3.2 (which pulls v20.0.0.X of openliberty).
-You should not use v20.0.0.11 because of a known bug in the Microprofile Rest Client.
+Note: the KAR SDK and example code have been tested using MicroProfile 4.0.1 and the Open Liberty Plugin 3.3 (which pulls v21.0.0.X of openliberty).

 The following code examples show how to use the non-reactive Kar SDK.